cequel/cequel/README.md

 ## License ##

-Cequel is distributed under the MIT license.
+Cequel is distributed under the MIT license, Copyright (c) 2012-2013 Brewster Inc.
+&amp; Mat Brown.
 See the attached LICENSE for all the sordid details.